BladeScraper-Designs/VoronMods/V0.1/V0.1_OLED_Expander/README.md

 ## Setting up .cfg

 Once done with flashing the Pico, all you have to do is upload the pico.cfg I've included to the config folder on your main Pi, then add [include pico.cfg] to your main printer.cfg.
 Alternatively, you can just copy the contents of pico.cfg to your main printer.cfg.
 I prefer the separate cfg myself, though.

+Plug the Pico into your Pi via USB, run the cable as needed, do a firmware restart, and you're done!